cplmakerlab/cplmakerlab.github.io/_guides/intro-to-artificial-intelligence-ai.md

 ### How does AI work?

 Most AI today is built using machine learning algorithms.
 These types of algorithms are based on neural networks, which mimic the way neurons in a human brain work.
 The advantage of these algorithms is that, once trained, they are very efficient at recognizing patterns.
-The key here lies in how well the AI is trained.

 ### How is AI trained?

 #### 1\.
 Define the problem

-AI works best at solving simple problems where the inputs and output are clearly defined and easily quantified.
-AI cannot solve every problem.
+AI works best at solving simple problems where the inputs and output are clearly defined and easily measured.
+Keep in mind that AI cannot solve every problem.

 #### 2\.
 Train the AI algorithm